hshadman/2d_conformational_landscape_map/README.md

 The input needed from the user for the module is a csv file with 2 columns, the first column being _R<sub>g</sub><sup>2</sup>_ values with the second column containing the corresponding _R<sub>ee</sub><sup>2</sup>_ values.
 An example input it the 'example_protein.csv' csv file (included with repository).

 The 'documentation.md' file provides all technical details of the module.
-The '2d_conformation_map.ipynb' jupyter notebook file contains the python module code along with examples to illustrate implementation of the code.
+The 'illlustrated_example.ipynb' jupyter notebook file contains the python module code along with examples to illustrate implementation of the code.